Sleep Matters: Sleep Clinic that can Treat Sleep Disorders

 Lifestyle Adjustments Support Sleep Treatment Success

-Medical devices can be very effective, but lifestyle changes also play an important role in improving sleep disorders.
-Clinicians often recommend adjustments that work alongside formal treatments, helping patients achieve the best outcomes.
+Medical devices can be highly effective, but lifestyle changes also play a crucial role in addressing sleep disorders.
+Clinicians often recommend adjustments that complement formal treatments, helping patients achieve the best possible outcomes.

 Some of the most common recommendations include:

-Weight management: Carrying excess weight, particularly around the neck, can make airway collapse more likely.
+Weight management: Carrying excess weight, particularly around the neck, can increase the likelihood of airway collapse.
 Even modest weight loss has been shown to improve snoring and reduce the severity of apnoea.

 Reducing alcohol intake: Alcohol relaxes throat muscles, making it easier for the airway to narrow or collapse.
 Limiting alcohol, especially in the evening, supports more stable breathing.